 That is an entirely unfounded assumption.
 The value of the business is still extremely owner-dependent - on the owner’s skill, experience, and accumulated knowledge rather than any specific “gift”.
 This skill, experience and knowledge is spread over a variety of disciplines from salesmanship, accurately estimating job costs and the evaluation of employee performance, just to name a few.

 4. Watching too much TV

 In many ways, this can be the most dangerous mistake of all, because it is so insidious.
-As we watch CNBC and similar fare, and the talking heads discuss valuations of publicly traded companies, we tend to associate the metrics used with our own our own businesses.
+As we watch CNBC and similar fare, and the talking heads discuss valuations of publicly traded companies, we tend to associate the metrics used with our own businesses.
 When the commentators turn out to be right about those publicly traded businesses, this only reinforces our sense that we are learning something valuable from them.
 Usually, we aren’t.

 It is common, for instance, for small business owners to think (and speak) about the value of their business in terms of earnings multiples.
 While it may not be a completely useless framework for considering small business value, it certainly can’t be used in the same manner it is used with public companies.

 To understand the danger posed by valuing your business based upon earnings multiples, or P/E ratios (the inverse expression of the same concept), it may be useful to challenge your assumptions about them.
 Let’s start with a simple question - do stock prices reflecting a higher earnings multiple suggest the market is overvalued or undervalued?

 Most of us will intuitively think that a higher multiple suggests overvaluation.
 It suggests an irrational belief that a) a company’s earnings are expected to increase over time, and b) there is little risk to the company’s present earnings.
 So, when the market is at its point of most irrational exuberance, it will be characterized by the highest P/E ratios, right?